cake-build/website/input/docs/writing-builds/reproducible-builds/pinning-addin-version.md

 Order: 20
-Description: How to make builds reproducible when using addins
+Excerpt: How to make builds reproducible when using addins
 ---

 # Cake .NET Tool